 How much is rent?

-Rent is $240 per week for a one-bedroom apartment and includes all bills and Wi-Fi internet.
+Rent is $209 per week for a one-bedroom apartment, and $228 for a penthouse apartment.
+The rent prices include all bills and Wi-Fi internet.

 Do I have to share the apartment?

 No, you get your own apartment; but there is a shared laundry and common areas.

 What does the apartment look like and what does it have?

 It’s a one bedroom apartment with its own kitchen, bathroom and spare room for the child.
 It comes with a bed, cupboards, cot/toddler bed, fridge, microwave and oven.
 We can supply other basic kitchen stuff if you really need it.

 Unfortunately Foyer is not designed for couples but if your partner wants to apply they can apply for their own single apartment.
 They will still need to meet the Foyer Deal and pay the singles rent.

 Yes.
 Your partner can visit between visiting hours (7am-11pm) and once you pass your probation period you can have two sleepovers booked in per week.
 These need to be arranged with your case manager.
 If you need more sleepovers because of babysitting you can discuss options with your case manager.

 Is there child care provided?

 Foyer does not provided childcare but Crèche is provided on-site during parenting education sessions times.
 This is usually 2-3 times per week.
 We can help you to access child care in the local area, where there is availability.